 In addition, the Assistant Director of Development, Medical Alumni will work with departments/divisions within the School of Medicine and the UVA Health System.
 In this role the successful candidate will work with department chairs and/or other faculty to explore ways philanthropy can benefit departmental educational efforts, and implement the projects as planned with faculty and staff.

 The preferred candidate will have the ability to accomplish stated objectives through a well thought out fundraising plan.
 This candidate will have also have polished communication skills and develop trusting relationships with staff, donors and faculty.
 Occasional weekend/evening work and travel may be required.

 This is a restricted position and continuation is based on performance and funding.

-To apply, attach a targeted cover letter indicating the functional area(s) for which you are applying and how your qualifications allow you to contribute to the programs/services of the functional area(s), resume, and contact information for three references.
+Complete a job application online and attach a targeted cover letter indicating the functional area(s) for which they are applying and how their qualifications allow them to contribute to the programs/services of the functional area(s), resume, and contact information for three references.

 For questions about the position or application process please contact Chris Cunningham at email@example.com.